 NOTE: Avoid keyword or hashtag stuffing

-We do not recommend adding random hashtags and stuffing keywords into your campaign descriptions.
-This can confuse shoppers and make your campaign appear spammy.
+We do not recommend adding random hashtags and stuffing keywords into your listing descriptions.
+This can confuse shoppers and make your listing appear spammy.

 This is exactly what not to do…